What Is The Difference Between High and Low Risk Foods?

 - Listeria - This type of bacteria is found in raw milk and processed meats.

-- Clostridium Perfringens - The most common origin of this bacteria is large quantities of meals that are warmed for an extended period of time before serving.
+- Clostridium Perfringens—The most common origin of this bacterium is large quantities of meals that are warmed for an extended period before serving.

 Who is most at Risk When it Comes To Food Safety?

-Whilst most types of food poisoning listed above may seem like relatively low health risks, when the germs spread to more vulnerable individuals in society, things can become much more serious very quickly.
+Whilst most types of food poisoning listed above may seem like relatively low health risks, things can become much more serious very quickly when the germs spread to more vulnerable individuals in society.
 When it comes to food safety, those at the most risk include:

 - Children